jamesredwards/mlnd-capstone/README.md

 A utility class to run the model on given stock tickers.

 model_runner makes use of the pandas_datareader Yahoo!
 Finance API. requests_cache is used in order to be a good web citizen, however Yahoo made some changes to the Yahoo!
-Finance website recently and whilst the pandas_datareader folks have done a fantastic job updating the library, it seems a little more fragile than previously.
+Finance website recently and whilst the pandas_datareader folks have done a fantastic job updating the library, it seems a little more fragile than previously, so if it doesn't work first time it may be worth several times.

 > model_runner(stock_tickers, model_filepath, start_date, end_date)
 <ul>